dfloresag/dfloresagreda.github.io/content/home/experience.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
+  title = "Research Fellow (Biostatistics)" company = """
+  School of Public Health and Preventive Medicine
+  Monash University"""
-  title = "Research Fellow (Biostatistics)" company = "School of Public Health and Preventive Medicine Monash University" company_url = "" location = "Melbourne, Australia" date_start = "2019-02-03"
+  company_url = ""
+  location = "Melbourne, Australia" date_start = "2019-02-03"
   date_end = ""
-  description = """
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+  description = """Post-Doctoral Researcher funded by the National Health and Medical Research Council (NHMRC) on a Grant  entitled _Enhancing aspects of time-to-event analysis methodology in randomised trials_
   """

 [[experience]]
-  title = "Junior Lecturer in Statistics" company = "Faculty of Business and Economics - University of Lausanne" company_url = "" location = "Lausanne, Switzerland" date_start = "2018-02-01"
+  title = "Junior Lecturer in Statistics" company = """
+  Faculty of Business and Economics (HEC Lausanne)
+  University of Lausanne"""
+  company_url = ""
+  location = "Lausanne, Switzerland" date_start = "2018-02-01"
   date_end = "2019-07-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Instructor of two classes in the _Business Analytics_ track of the MSc. in Management program.

+  * Time Series and Forecasting (2018)
+  * Forecasting I (2019)
+  """

 [[experience]]
   title = "Teaching and Research Assistant"